 3. Stay in your lane.
 This is a big one for me.
 It goes along with my feeling that fashion is art and beauty is science.
 That’s not to say that a person can’t dabble.
 Dabble away!
-But to claim you’re an expert and devote a blog to something other than your area of skill, do some fucking research first.
+But to claim you’re an expert and devote a time-consuming social media feed to something other than your area of skill, do some fucking research first.
 Wanting more free stuff isn’t enough.
-If you can’t speak intelligently about the chemistry of skin care in your beauty blog, for example, people will be able to tell.
+If you can’t speak intelligently about the chemistry of skin care in your vlog, for example, people will be able to tell.

 4. If just one person gets your insanely obscure reference, that’s enough.
 Remember in “Almost Famous” when Jeff Bebe goes, “I find the one person not getting off and I make them get off.
 That’s the fucking buzz!”
 It’s the same thing when someone gets your crazy reference.
 This rule is self-reflexive.

 5. You can never see a movie/TV show or hear a song ENOUGH if you love it.
 I believe that pop culture exists for therapeutic reasons.
 One of my favorite ways to get through difficult (or even delightful) times is to watch a movie with a similar plotline.
 Similarly, I listened to George Michael’s “Freedom ’90” on a LOOP during the many, many periods of two weeks’ notice I gave at many of my terrible corporate (and even not so corporate) full-time gigs.

 Bonus: Give credit.
 Seriously.
 If you’re ganking someone’s rhymes, people are GONNA KNOW.
 Everyone picks things up from other people.
 Just give credit.
 It’s good karma, I promise.

 When telling a story, ask yourself, would the future editor of my memoir cut this out or keep it in the book?
 If the answer is the former, take that into account and perhaps change how you’re living your life.
 If it’s not compelling to you, why would it be to anyone else?